SimpsonGSD/P4EditVS/README.md

 (`/rootsuffix Exp` directs Visual Studio to use a completely different set of registry keys and whatnot.
-For good or for ill, the child copy of Visual Studio is sandboxed in this respect, and doesn't share settings with your usualc opy.)
+For good or for ill, the child copy of Visual Studio is sandboxed in this respect, and doesn't share settings with your usual copy.)